Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Case Study on Decomposition Hyperparameter Sensitivity

 \section{Case Study on Decomposition Hyperparameter Sensitivity}

 Throughout our analysis, we observed that model performance is highly sensitive to hyperparameter configuration.
-In this section, we examine how sub-optimal hyperparameter choices can lead to three distinct failure modes: 1) differing optimal configurations for different task complexities, and 2) failure to learn a specific stage within a compute budget, and 3) learning a stage before mastering a previous stage.
-We use the decomposition experiment (Section \ref{sec:intermediate_stone_state_inference_experiment}) to discuss these points.

-\paragraph{Sensitivity of model convergence across hyperparameters} We first observe that optimal hyperparameters are not transferrable across different hop lengths.
-We use the weight decay value to demonstrate our point (while controlling for other hyperparameters such as learning rate and scheduler).
-As shown in Figure \ref{fig:weight_decay_sensitivity_2_hop_decomposition}, the overall accuracy for the 2-hop decomposition task achieves optimal convergence with a weight decay value of 0.001, and using a weight decay value of 0.01 results in later convergence.
-On the other hand, for the 3-hop decomposition task shown in Figure \ref{fig:weight_decay_sensitivity_3_hop_decomposition}, the optimal weight decay value is 0.1, and using a 0.001 weight decay value does not lead to convergence within the compute budget of 1000 epochs, making the model stay in a plateau.
-The plateau behavior suggests that the model may learn some stages but not others.
-We examine the effect of hyperparameters in staged learning next.
+In this section, we examine how suboptimal hyperparameter choices delay or prevent the observation of certain stages.

-\paragraph{Suboptimal hyperparameters can prevent the observation of stages:} We demonstrate the effect of hyperparameters on learning the different components using the 3-hop decomposition task in Figure \ref{fig:anomaly_decomposition_3_hop_staged_learning_all_wds}.
+\paragraph{Suboptimal hyperparameters can prevent the observation of stages:} We demonstrate the effect of suboptimal hyperparameters on learning the different components using the 3-hop decomposition task.
+For a given initialization seed, we show the comparison of the final model performance for the 3-hop decomposition task with different hyperparameter combinations.
+We show the results in Figure \ref{fig:anomaly_3_hop_examples_with_weight_decay}.
+The dark green solid line shows the run from the main results (Section \ref{sec:intermediate_stone_state_inference_experiment}), and the other runs show instances with suboptimal hyperparameter values.

-For the optimal weight decay value $= 0.1$, the model learns all the components of the task (Figure \ref{fig:3_hop_wd_0_1_hyperparameter_sensitivity_decomposition}).
-For another weight decay value ($=0.01$), the model learns the in-support event, and the correct half event, but there's a delay in learning the exact match give the correct half event (Figure \ref{fig:3_hop_wd_0_01_hyperparameter_sensitivity_decomposition}).
-Finally, for the suboptimal weight decay value of 0.001, the model fails to learn some stages, shown by the stagnation at chance levels plateau for the entire 1000 epoch budget (Figure \ref{fig:3_hop_wd_0_001_hyperparameter_sensitivity_decomposition}).
-This highlights a critical experimental insight: a failure to converge may not indicate a lack of model capacity, but rather a choice of poor hyperparameter values that delayed the learning of a latent structure component.

-All in all, these findings indicate that while the model may have the capacity to learn the latent structure, sub-optimal hyperparameters can prevent it from learning all the task components.